seanballais/seanballais.github.io/_posts/2015-08-01-5-lessons-learned-from-developing-a-school-election-system.md

 ![Turtle speed](/static/img/posts/5-lessons-learned-from-developing-a-school-election-system/turtle.jpg)

 Once I learned about the problem, I was somehow panicking in the inside.
 I don't want this to happen during the actual elections.
-For me, it was the worst things that could happen to my beloved app.
+For me, it was the worst thing that could happen to my beloved app.
 As a friend would put it, *"It's your baby."* My options were to either change something in the code, or move to a more powerful rig.
-Moving the site to a more powerful was not an option for me.
+Moving the site to a more powerful rig was not an option for me.
 I needed to use Linux and Apache, and the laptops that were more capable has only Windows installed!
 I decided to modify the code.

 After a few minutes of checking my code, I decided to authenticate the combination directly to the server back end (with some modifications to the back end authenticator, of course) and just let the page reload (which would still show the login form if the combination was wrong).
 The time it would take to authenticate dropped to 2-5 seconds.
 That's a 75-90% improvement!